Definition - What does Oral Sex mean?

 Oral sex is a sexual practice in which one partner stimulates another's genitals using the mouth, tongue, teeth, lips or throat.
 It may occur on its own, as part of foreplay or during intercourse.
 Twenty seven percent of men and 19 percent of women reported having engaged in oral sex according to the 2010 National Survey of Sexual Health and Behavior.

-Oral sex is also known as fellatio, oral-genital sex or cunnilingus.
-One partner may also refer to oral sex by saying that he or she "went down on" the other.
+Oral sex is also known as fellatio, oral-genital sex, or cunnilingus.
+One partner may also refer to oral sex by saying that they "went down on" the other.

 Oral sex is considered a common sexual behavior among both gay and straight couples, and a number of positions are used in performing oral sex.
-According to the Janus Report on Sexual Behavior, 18 percent of women report a preference for oral sex to achieve orgasm, compared to 10 percent of men.
+According to the Janus Report on Sexual Behavior, 18% of women report a preference for oral sex to achieve orgasm, compared to 10% of men.
 Women are also more likely to achieve orgasm through oral sex than through vaginal sex.